E18.0 Faculty Leave for Professional/Career Development

 By January 5, the provost shall forward to the president the recommendations of the committee together with the provost's own comments and recommendations.

-By January 31, the provost shall announce final decisions, as confirmed by the president, regarding professional leaves.
+By January 31, the provost shall announce final decisions, as confirmed by the president, regarding professional/career development leaves.
 In cases where leaves are not approved, applicants will receive an explanation of the reason(s) their leaves were denied

 Length of Leave, Compensation and Benefits during Leave